zsamadi/SMORE/README.md

 * __readme__: The Settings for the current experiment along with the alphabets for the cell types.

-* __out__: Output PWM matrix results along with the seeds that constitute  each motif.
+* __outputResults__: Output PWM matrix results along with the seeds that constitute  each motif.

 * __genEx__: The folder that contains gene expression output results.